Pratt & Whitney E-STEM Awards FAQs

 I have a proposed project idea, but I’m not sure it fits with this opportunity.
 How can I find out if my project would be eligible?

-Please watch the recording of our Applicant Webinar that took place on June 8.
-You can find the recording here, with English subtitles: https://youtu.be/GKhrnBYE8LQ.
+We encourage applicants to watch our Applicant Webinar that took place on May 29.
+The recording can be found here: https://www.youtube.com/watch?v=rqwWZrz7yK0..
 If you still have questions after this webinar, please email us at estem@naaee.org

 My project involves students collecting and analyzing data.
 Is this okay to propose as a project?